 Business lines of credit can help to alleviate any cash flow issues by offering you a flexible amount of money you can draw from when needed.

 But what are the rates for a business line of credit and how much will it cost you?
 Let’s find out!

 The current interest rates for a business line of credit will depend on several factors including:

 With that in mind, it’s hard to give an accurate rate for any one business, but in general you can expect to pay 8% or greater than 24% for a business line of credit according to Bankrate.

 If cash flow is a problem your businesses faces, there are plenty of options worth considering.
 Sometimes the difficulty is temporary, but in some cases it can be a longer term challenge.

-Consider a business line of credit.
+In either case, you should consider a business line of credit.
 A line of credit is similar to a loan but with some built-in advantages.
 First, lines of credit are flexible.
 You may not be sure exactly how much you need, but you don’t want to run short and have to apply again in a hurry.
 On the other hand, you don’t want to pay interest on a loan of $50,000 if you actually need only $25,000.
 The National Association of Independent Businesses says that a line of credit is “like an insurance policy that never needs to be paid until you need it.”
 The security of knowing you have access to cash via a line of credit can allow you to resolve short-term constraints and also take advantage of unexpected opportunities.

-Because of that element, it sometimes makes sense for a business owner to apply for a bit more than they expect to need.
+Because of that, it sometimes makes sense for a business owner to apply for a bit more than they expect to need.
 There is no disadvantage, and it may come in very handy.
-If you obtain a $100,000 loan, the interest you pay is based on the entire amount.
-In contrast, if you have a line of credit, you only pay for what you use.
+In contrast, if you obtain a $100,000 loan, the interest you pay is based on the entire amount.
+However, if you have a line of credit, you only pay for what you use.
 The business line of credit rates may be less than those for a flat loan and are almost always lower than those attached to a business credit card.